 What are the Seasonal Activity Packets?

 The seasonal activity packets are a collection of printable worksheets.
 Each set is based on a specific topic.
 For example, one of the topics is apples.
 All of the activities within the apple packet are related to apples (e.g. apple vocabulary).
-The activity packets shown below are currently available.
+Elementary teachers love to use these seasonal activity packets for holiday homework packets, morning work, early/fast finisher work, winter and spring break activities, summer learning packets, center activities, and more.
+These activity sheets are a big hit among both teachers and students!
+Learn more about these seasonal packs below!

 What is Included in the Activity Packets?

-The activity packets include the activities listed below.
+The printable activity packets include the activities listed below.

 ABC Order